 The Main Street District of downtown Dallas, Texas runs along Main Street and is bounded by Lamar Street, Elm Street, the US 75/I-45 (I-345) elevated highway, and Commerce Street.
 The district is the spine of downtown Dallas and connects many of the adjoining business and entertainment districts.
 This is the area that gives the most amenities and safety.

 As such, the cost of investment properties here is bound to be higher.
 The area is one of the busiest and with very few moments of lull regardless of the time of day or night.
-On Realtor.com, the median list price of homes in Main Street District was $300K in December 2020, flat year-over-year.
-The median listing price per square foot was $273.
+On Realtor.com, the median list price of homes in Main Street District was $330K in March 2022, trending up 33.6 year-over-year.
+The median listing price per square foot was $274.

 Are You Buying Your First Investment Property in Dallas?